M1k1ta/angular_search-cats-with-filters/README.md

 After, I added a router to save breed and limit in the URL.
 And at the end, I thought about how to add Angular Material.
 And It was my big mistake.
 Because Angular Material is a library that gives ready components with styles.
 I didn't want to spend more time changing the markup.
 So I solve add Angular Material only to select.

+And I cheked and fix my code on Monday.
+It was small fixes, but with my old laptop I spend more time on it that I want.